krishnanunnir/firstcontrib/README.md

 ## Todo

-[x] Repo name is not being displayed(high-priority).
+- [x] Repo name is not being displayed(high-priority).
-[ ] Sort is now by repo, time.
-Implement sort by time.   alone.
-(Not viable for now) [ ] Add star repo button in the site.
+- [x] Add star repo button in the site.
-[ ] Add labels to show beginner friendly issues
+- [x] Add labels to show beginner friendly issues
-[ ] Implement command line tool for the product.
+- [ ] Implement command line tool for the product.